Procedural Fairness in Machine Learning: New Definition and Measurement of Procedural Fairness

 \section{New Definition and Measurement of Procedural Fairness}

-In this section, we first introduce relevant notations used in this paper.
-Then, we provide a more comprehensive definition of procedural fairness for the ML model and propose an, FAE-based measurement to assess the group procedural fairness.
+In this section, we first introduce the relevant notations used in this paper.
+Then, we provide a definition of procedural fairness for the ML model and propose an FAE-based measurement to assess the group procedural fairness.
 Subsequently, the effectiveness of the proposed procedural fairness metric is validated through extensive experiments.
 Furthermore, the relationship between procedural fairness and distributive fairness is analyzed.
-Lastly, we point out some limitations of our proposed procedural fairness measurement.
+Lastly, we point out some limitations of our proposed procedural fairness measurement and offer promising solutions.